dtnorth/terraform-image-processor/README.md

 # AWS Image Management Platform

-This demo project is a **full-stack image management platform** deployable on AWS.
+This demo project is a **full-stack image management platform** deployable on AWS in support of my application.

 It allows users to **upload, manage, change image resolution, share and access images** whilst allowing for security, cost management, minimal app footprint and handles spikes in the apps usage utilising: